The Cancer Ravaging Earth

 THE PROPONENTS OF MONEYISM — call them moneyists — are fond of characterizing money as the lifeblood of the economy.
 It is not.
 Labor, human labor, is the economy’s lifeblood.
 Money is a cancer that is attacking the lifeblood by diverting a growing proportion of the workforce away from the economic system and into the financial system.

 That’s right.
-It’s not all one system that we commonly refer to as “the economy.”
+It’s not all one system that we commonly refer to as “the economy” or “the economic system.”
 It is little understood or appreciated that we are living in a global society that is shaped by the interaction between two systems.
-We have an economic system that produces, distributes, and consumes goods and services.
+We have an economic system that, by definition, produces, distributes, and consumes goods and services.
 And we have a financial system that controls the economic system.
 The problem is that these two systems are at sharp odds with one another in the purposes they were created to serve.
 The purpose of the economic system is to provide the life-sustaining goods and services required by the population.
 The purpose of the financial system is to exploit the economic system for financial gain.

 Unfortunately, these two systems have become conflated under the single rubric of economics, and have become so intertwined that it is nearly impossible to tell where one begins and the other ends, leading to the widespread but mistaken belief that we can’t have one without the other, that is, we can’t have an economic system without a financial system.

-Economists must bear responsibility for this misconception due to their failure to distinguish between the two systems and by their choosing to call themselves economists when their primary interest is finance.
-When economists warn that the economy is at risk, they are not referring to the country’s productive capacity but rather to its financial system.
+Economists must bear responsibility for this misconception due to their failure to distinguish between the two systems and by their mysteriously choosing to call themselves economists when their primary interest is finance.
+When economists warn that a country’s economy is at risk, they are not referring to the country’s productive capacity but rather to its financial system.
 They should call themselves financialists.

-The unfortunate consequence of this melding of the two systems into one in the public consciousness is that it camouflages moneyism’s role in society’s unsustainable dysfunction, a role soon to be exposed by an educational campaign this website plans to conduct by disentangling economics from finance.
+The unfortunate consequence of this melding of the two systems into one in the public consciousness is that it camouflages moneyiism’s role in society’s unsustainable dysfunction,

 In the sixties, it was the brilliant futurist R. Buckminster Fuller — whose many inventions included the geodesic dome — who never ceased to remind us that we are all fellow passengers and crewmembers alike aboard Spaceship Earth.
 He also took note of the troubling dichotomy of the workforce and expressed the opinion that, at that time, in the United States, the most advanced economy in the world, 60 percent of the jobs produced nothing of life-sustaining value.